 - Counter fraud Research Associate Shakiba Moghadam talks about her appearance on SAS: Who Dares Wins

 - Our Associate Dean, Dr Jane Creaton, received national recognition for excellence in teaching and learning

-- Professor Mark Button warns of the risk of cybercrime and other fraud in the approaching coronavirus-related recession
+- Professor Mark Button warns of the risk of cybercrime and other fraud in the coronavirus-related recession

 - Darkfest, our community celebration of the dark, sinister and supernatural, listed for an arts award

 - Dr Christine Berberich, Reader in Literature, recommends five novels with a real sense of place, to let you explore the world from your home